GambitBSM/gambit_1.5/README.md

 Documentation
 --

-Please see the above list of GAMBIT papers for the main documentation on the design and use of the GAMBIT core and modules.
+Please see the above list of GAMBIT papers for the main documentation on the design and use of the GAMBIT Core and modules.
 Further details on the code are available via the doxygen documentation in the gambit/doc directory.

 Supported Compilers and Library Dependencies
 --

-GAMBIT is built using the CMake system (version 2.8.12 or greater required).
+GAMBIT is built using the CMake system.
 The following libraries and packages must be installed prior to configuration:

 COMPULSORY:

- - gcc/gfortran 5.1 or greater, or icc/ifort 15.0.2 or greater
+ - g++/gfortran 5.1 or greater, or icpc/ifort 15.0.2 or greater
+ - Cmake 2.8.12 or greater
  - Python 2.7 or greater (Python 3 is supported)
  - Python modules: yaml, os, re, datetime, sys, getopt, shutil and itertools.
  - git